Tulip-Dev/tulip/doc/user/workspace.rst

 * **Colors**: customize the selection and background colors.

+* **Edges**: manage the edge display by enabling the 3D edges, showing the arrows, enabling the color or the size interpolations.

+* **Elements ordering**: manage the display of the graph nodes/edges and their labels by ordering them according to a given metric.

 * **Labels**: manage the labels display by adapting their size so they can fit into their respective nodes, choosing the number of labels simultaneously displayed and setting the size limits of the used font.

-* **Edges**: manage the edge display by enabling the 3D edges, showing the arrows, enabling the color or the size interpolations.

-* **Graph elements rendering**: manage the display of the graph nodes/edges and their labels by ordering them according to a given metric.
+* **Graph changing**: specify if the scene point of view must change when switching the graph to display.

 * **Projection**: select the orthogonal or classic perspective projection.

-* **Graph changing**: specify if the scene point of view must change when switching the graph to display.

 Note that some of the settings mentioned above can be modified through the quick access bar or with the right click menu in the main window.